Pierre-Édouard Stérin

-Pierre-Édouard Stérin (born 3 January 1974 in Évreux) is a French entrepreneur and billionaire.
-He is the cofounder of Smartbox, a gift card company, Otium Capital, an investment fund, and the Fondation du Bien Commun, a philanthropic organization.
+Pierre-Édouard Robert Raymond Marie-Joseph Stérin (/fr/; born 3 January 1974, Évreux) is a French entrepreneur, billionaire and conservative activist.
+He is the cofounder of the gift card company Smartbox, the investment fund Otium Capital, and the philanthropic organization Fondation du Bien Commun.

 Early life

 Stérin grew up in Normandy in a middle-class family.
+His father is a chartered accountant and his mother works at a bank.
+He attended the Lycée Aristide-Briand in Évreux, in the economics stream.

 Career

 In 2023, Stérin made an unsuccessful joint bid with Daniel Křetínský and Stéphane Courbit for about 37% of Vivendi's publishing division Editis.
 In 2025, he was part of a consortium that agreed to buy right-wing magazine Valeurs Actuelles.

-His fortune is estimated at around 1.3 billion euros (1.5 billion dollars) In 2023, he and François Durvye co-invested €2.5 million to buy Jean-Marie Le Pen's family house in Paris.
+In 2023, he and François Durvye co-invested €2.5 million to buy Jean-Marie Le Pen's family house in Paris.
+In 2025, his fortune was estimated at around 1.3 billion euros (1.5 billion dollars).

 Political activities

-Stérin is close to traditional Catholicism.
-In 2024, he launched Périclès, an initiative to strengthen right-wing policies in France.
-Together with right-wing media entrepreneur and millionaire Vincent Bolloré, he organized the "Summit of Freedoms" ("sommet des libertés") in 2025.
+Stérin is close to traditionalist Catholicism.
+In 2024, he launched the Périclès project, an initiative to strengthen right-wing policies in France.
+Together with the media entrepreneur and billionaire Vincent Bolloré, he organized the "Summit of Freedoms" ("sommet des libertés") in 2025.
 At the summit, media makers brought together conservative and right-wing politicians.